Web Design NC III with TESDA

 -

-5Wireframing and Layout Planning3m
+5Wireframing and Layout Planning

 This lesson introduces wireframing and layout planning as essential early stages in the web design process.
 Learners will explore how simple, low-fidelity wireframes are used to organise content, define structure, and prioritise user needs before visual design begins.